 There’s still a lot that needs to be managed in the course of a day when you have a lot of kids at home and work from home too.

 I was chatting with a gal just now who asked me what my typical day looks like.
 I realized I had done “day in the life” posts several times here in the past.
 And, they’re some of my most popular articles.
 But I had not done one since I started a new business back in April 2017.
 So, it’s time!

 It’s also fortunate that for the last week and a half, I’ve been tracking my time.
 (After re-reading Your Money or Your Life (affiliate link) I decided to do this step.
 The point of the exercise is to calculate your REAL hourly wage.
 But a nice secondary benefit is that it helps me be FAR more productive when I know I have to write down what I’m doing!)
 Read more about tracking your time here.

 A Day in the Life of a Work at Home, Homeschooling Mom of 7

 6:00 – up and at ’em.
 I safeguard this precious early morning time when the house is quiet and nobody needs me yet!
-I read my Bible, write in a journal, read a good book, slowly sip an espresso brewed in my beloved Nespresso machine, read my goals, do personal growth stuff, and generally introvert.
+I write in a journal, read a good book, slowly sip an espresso brewed in my beloved Nespresso machine, read my goals, do personal growth stuff, and generally introvert.
 See: what the happiest moms do before breakfast.

 7:00 – check messages on Facebook and email.
 I know most productivity experts advise against this.
 But, sometimes I have messages from customers (orders!) or my team and I can’t focus until they’re dealt with.
 (Side note: Gretchen Rubin does the same thing, and she’s one of my idols, and quite prolific and productive to boot.)